Overview

 private void revenueEventsTracking(){

-// Below are the example of inbuilt events function calling
+// Below are the example of custom events function calling

 // The arguments - "TrackierEvent.LOGIN" passed in the event class is Events id